rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 However, unit tests and integration tests can also be used as needed.
 Almost all of the compiler packages have doctests disabled.

-The standard library and compiler always place all unit tests in a separate `tests` file (this is enforced in [tidy][tidy-unit-tests]).
+All standard library and compiler unit tests are placed in separate `tests` file (which is enforced in [tidy][tidy-unit-tests]).
-This approach ensures that when the test file is changed, the crate does not need to be recompiled.
+This ensures that when the test file is changed, the crate does not need to be recompiled.
 For example:

 ```rust,ignore